mfalcioni1/python-ml/chapter-3/README.md

 ## Answers
 1. No single classifier works best across multiple scenarios. (pg.
 53)

-2. It standardizings the continuous variables by subtracting the estimated mean and then dividing by the estimated standard deviation (normalization). (pg.56)
+2. It standardizings the continuous variables by subtracting the estimated mean and then dividing by the estimated standard deviation, resulting in the variable to now have mean 0 and unit variance (equal to 1). (pg.56)

 3. They use one-vs-all classification. (pg.
 56)